 Before joining YES, Singleton divided his time doing play-by-play and providing commentary on Yankees telecasts on the MSG Network.
 In 1998, he was part of MSG's production team that won four New York Emmys for its Yankees coverage.

 Singleton joined the MSG Network in 1997 from The Sports Network (TSN), where he served as analyst for the Montreal Expos from 1985 to 1996.
-From 1991-96, he also called play-by-play and served as analyst for CIQC Radio, the Expos' flagship radio network.
-In 1996 and 1997, he was named by FOX Sports as a lead analyst for Saturday afternoon baseball broadcasts.
-In 1997 and 1998, he worked as an analyst for Major League Baseball International.
+From 1991-96, he also did play-by-play and served as analyst for CIQC Radio, the Expos' flagship radio network.
+He was FOX Sports' lead analyst for its Saturday afternoon baseball broadcasts in 1996 and 1997.
+In 1997 and 1998, Singleton worked as a game analyst for Major League Baseball International.

 Singleton received the Roberto Clemente Award from Major League Baseball -- the highest off-the-field honor in baseball -- in 1982.
 The award recognizes the player who best exemplifies the game of baseball, sportsmanship, community involvement and the individual's contribution to his team.

 Currently, Singleton serves on the Board of Directors for the Cool Kids Campaign, a non-profit organization that helps children and their families who are dealing with cancer.
+Each year, he hosts a celebrity golf tournament in the Baltimore area benefiting the Cool Kids Campaign.
 In March 2012, Singleton received the "Denzel Lifetime Achievement Award in Sports" at the Boys & Girls Club of Mount Vernon's 100th Anniversary Gala.

-He retired after the 1984 season as a three-time All-Star with a 1983 World Championship ring.< Play Ken Singleton trivia < return to announcers homepage
+He retired after the 1984 season as a three-time All-Star with a 1983 World Championship ring (Orioles).< Play Ken Singleton trivia < return to announcers homepage